misterf13/home-influx/README.md

 # home-influx
-Scripts to store data in influx
+Scripts to store data in influx from an Arris SB8200 Modem and a CyberPower UPS.